 Calling all readers!

-It’s a day of rejoicing because the Summer Reading Challenge 2021 is here!
-If you can believe it, this is the sixth summer of the challenge.
+It’s a day of rejoicing because the Summer Reading Challenge 2022 is here … or the Winter Reading Challenge for my Southern Hemisphere friends!
+If you can believe it, this is the seventh summer of the challenge.

 If this is your first year, welcome!
-If you’ve been doing this challenge from the beginning, does this happen to you now?
-With the turning of April into May, I have begun to notice a low buzz of reading excitement.
+If you’ve been doing this challenge from the beginning, I bet you’ve felt this too . . .
+With the turning of April into May, I’ve begun to notice a low buzz of reading excitement.
 I think to myself, “It’s coming!”

-Left to my own, I will read the same kind of book over and over, always meaning to get to other types of books.
-I will not make time to read certain kind of books because I have work, responsibilities, and intentions that, it turns out, are very weak intentions.
+I also noticed that left to my own, I read the same kind of book over and over, always meaning to get to other types of books.
+I don’t make time to read certain kind of books because I have work, responsibilities, and intentions that, it turns out, are very weak intentions.
 So, thank you one and all of joining in and during this challenge we all become more well-rounded readers!